Ed Mooney’s great history challenges are on Wednesdays of each week. All are welcome to join!

 The Highland clearances were also known as Fuadach nan Gàidheal, the “expulsion of the Gaels”

-“Bonny” Prince Charlie escaped with the help of Flora MacDonald to the Isle of Skye and then to France.
+“Bonny” Prince Charlie escaped with the help of a young girl, Flora MacDonald to the Isle of Skye and then to France.
 He had been an incompetent military leader and sadly died in exile, a drunken and broken man.

 There were Lairds and clans who did not support the Jacobite cause.
 The Jacobites were predominantly Roman Catholic Highlanders and adherents to James VII of Scotland.